 - 1. A letter from EPD stating the water system is not a Public Water System - 2.
 A map showing the geographical location of the project, location of the governmentally owned and operated public water system closest to the site, and a layout of the proposed facilities showing the location of the proposed well(s), storage tank(s) water treatment facilities, etc., as applicable must be included.
-Connection shall be made to a public water system when such system is available within two hundred feet of the property line through a public access easement. - 3.
-If the owner of the water system is other than the owner of the establishment, submit a business plan, contract, or trust agreement as needed which adequately addresses the source and amount of water provided. - 4.
-For new facilities to be served by a non-public water well, a drilled well meeting the construction criteria found in the Water Well Standards Act is required.
+Connection shall be made to a public water system when such system is available within two hundred feet of the property line through a public access easement.

+- 3. If the owner of the water system is other than the owner of the establishment, submit a business plan, contract, or trust agreement as needed which adequately addresses the source and amount of water provided. - 4.
+For new facilities, a drilled well meeting the construction requirements established under the most current Rules for Safe Drinking Water is required.
 Engineering plans and specifications for the proposed water supply system, prepared by a professional engineer licensed to practice in the State of Georgia, may be required for review and approval. - 5.
 For new facilities, a Well Data Sheet for each source, completed and signed by a water well contractor licensed to construct wells in the State of Georgia must be submitted for review. - 6.
-Each new water system must be metered at the facility.

-- 7. For existing facilities, a sanitary survey of the existing constructed facilities must be made by a water well contractor, licensed in the State of Georgia, or county environmental health specialist to evaluate the well construction and protection. - 8.
+Each new water system must be metered at the facility - 7.
+For existing facilities, a sanitary survey of the existing constructed facilities must be made by a water well contractor, licensed in the State of Georgia, or county environmental health specialist to evaluate the well construction and protection. - 8.
 Physical and chemical "screening" of the untreated water from each water source (well) must be performed for the following parameters by an approved water laboratory, and a copy of the results provided to the local health department.
-(EPD Test W-33).
-Aluminum, pH, Zinc, Nitrate (as N), Turbidity (NTU's), Phosphorus, Boron, Alkalinity, Chloride, Nitrite (as N), Manganese, Potassium, Copper, Hardness, Cadmium, Total Nitrate & Nitrate (as Color (color units), Calcium, Sodium, Carbon dioxide, Iron, Total Dissolved Solids, Sulfate, Magnesium, Chromium, Nickel, Molybdenum, Soluble Salts. - 9.
-At least one untreated water sample must be collected from each source and submitted to an approved water laboratory for microbiological analyses.
+(EPD Test W-33). - At least one untreated water sample must be collected from each source and submitted to an approved water laboratory for microbiological analyses.
 (Total and Fecal Coliform).
 A copy of the results must be submitted to the local health Department. - 10.
 Physical and chemical sampling must be performed annually.
 Microbial sampling must be performed quarterly.
 Sample results shall be submitted to the county health department.
-Failure to meet physical, chemical, or microbial potable water standards will result in disapproval of the water supply for use in foodservice establishments, tourist facilities or public swimming pools.
+Failure to meet physical, chemical or microbial potable water standards will result in disapproval of the water supply for use in foodservice establishments, tourist facilities or public swimming pools.